Skip to content

 What is Phentermine?

-Phentermine (Adipex-P, Lomaira) is an amphetamine-like prescription medication that suppresses appetite.
+Phentermine (Adipex-P, Ionamin, Lomaira) is an amphetamine-like prescription medication that suppresses appetite.
 It is a stimulant medication that can decrease appetite and increase metabolism.
 It can help weight loss by reducing hunger or making you feel full longer.
 Phentermine is also available with topiramate for weight loss (Qsymia).

-Phentermine comes as tablets and extended-release capsules.
+Phentermine comes in tablets and extended-release capsules.
 It usually is taken as a single daily dose in the morning or three times a day, thirty minutes before meals.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take phentermine exactly as directed.

 Due to its stimulant properties, phentermine can be abused similarly to other stimulant medications or drugs.
-It may be misused by those with legitimate prescriptions for the medication and has street value.
+It may be misused by those with legitimate prescriptions for the drug and has street value.
 It is sometimes sold in illicit marketplaces as a drug of abuse.

 Phentermine Uses

-Phentermine is a class IV controlled substance, only available under a doctor’s prescription.
+Phentermine is a class IV controlled substance available under a doctor’s prescription.
 It is intended as a short-term treatment as it is potentially habit-forming.
 It should only be taken for three months at a time.
 Phentermine weight loss pills are available in tablet and capsule form, ranging from 8 – 37.5 milligrams.
 Phentermine is used with diet and exercise to treat obesity, especially in people with risk factors such as high blood pressure, high cholesterol, or diabetes.
 Do not use phentermine if you are pregnant or breastfeeding a baby.
 You should not use phentermine if you have glaucoma, overactive thyroid, severe heart problems, uncontrolled high blood pressure, advanced coronary artery disease, extreme agitation, or a history of drug abuse.

 Phentermine Ingredients